learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/github-and-git-ii/LECTURE.md

 ## Hints and Hurdles
 + `git add/commit/push` - FREEZE everyone and have them do this every 15 minutes to build up the muscle memory.
-+ Not all students will need to/want to work with a full Github workflow.
-Consider introducing more advanced Github topics if you have extra time and think that it won't distract from getting work done on projects.
++ Not all students will need to/want to work with a full GitHub workflow.
+Consider introducing more advanced GitHub topics if you have extra time and think that it won't distract from getting work done on projects.
 + Alternative options for students is to work off of one repository with one main branch and put code from other's computers in a Google doc or send over e-mail.